carolina-ac/docker_r_analysis/README.md

 #### 2. **Run the Docker Container:**

-#### Once the image is built, you can run the container using the following command:

-When you modify your R scripts, you may want to ensure that the changes are recognized when you run your Docker container.
-The following steps will show you how to run the container with the latest changes and execute your R script.

-#### 3. Running the Docker Container with Mounted Scripts

 When you modify your scripts, you can use the `docker run` command to mount your updated local directory inside the container.
 This ensures that the container has access to the latest version of your R scripts.

 Run the following command in your terminal: